 The Oyster Aquaculture Training (OAT) program is funded by non-State private funding.
 It offers prospective shellfish aquaculturists an opportunity to learn about all aspects of oyster culture, from hatchery to field operations—essentially, it is oyster culture “boot camp.”
 In the past, many of these trainees have ended up in local businesses, and some have gone far afield.
 Consideration is afforded all applicants who demonstrate a desire and aptitude for oyster aquaculture.
 The program draws from a national pool.

 Our intention is to provide skilled people to the industry, with a priority to Virginia businesses.
 Companies may contact ABC if they anticipate a need for new employees and could benefit from obtaining a trained individual from the program.

 Short-term / refresher training (short term)

 To be eligible for short-term training opportunities, the candidate must be currently employed in a business related to aquaculture.
-The length of time for the training is negotiable.
-Trainees will be accommodated on a first come – first serve basis and is limited to the availability of ABC personnel during our spawning season.
+The duration of training is negotiable.
+Trainees will be accommodated on a first-come/first-serve basis, with the number of trainees limited by the availability of ABC personnel during our spawning season.
 Trainees are expected to bear their own expenses while attending although there is no cost for the training per se.